domschrei/mallob/README.md

 cmake .. <cmake-options>
 make
 ```
-If you want to make use of Glucose as a SAT solver, use the cmake option `-DMALLOB_USE_RESTRICTED=1` (after having read the Licensing section below).
+If you want to make use of Glucose as a SAT solver, use the cmake option `-DMALLOB_USE_GLUCOSE=1` (after having read the Licensing section below).
+MergeSAT is not included either by default because it is in an experimental stage; use `-DMALLOB_USE_MERGESAT=1` to enable it.
 Use `-DMALLOB_USE_ASAN=1` to build Mallob with Address Sanitizer for debugging purposes.

 ### Docker